Leni Robredo: Personal life

 Leni Robredo was married to Jesse Robredo, whom she met while working at the Bicol River Basin Development Program, from 1987 until his death from a plane crash in 2012.
 The couple has three daughters: Jessica Marie "Aika" Robredo, Janine Patricia "Tricia" Robredo, and Jillian Therese Robredo.
 Their eldest daughter, Aika, was an executive assistant at the Office of Civil Defense and holds a Master of Public Administration from the Harvard Kennedy School (which Jesse also received from the same school), while their second eldest, Tricia, is a licensed physician and was a UAAP basketball sideline reporter for National University.
 Their youngest, Jillian, graduated with a Bachelor of Arts degree with a double major in economics and mathematics on a scholarship at New York University.

-From May 14, 2017, Robredo has hosted her own public service radio program entitled BISErbisyong LENI, aired on DZXL, until June 26, 2022, after her term end as vice president.

 Robredo is fluent in Filipino, English, and her native Central Bikol.

+Broadcasting

+From May 14, 2017, to June 26, 2022, Robredo has hosted her own public service radio program entitled BISErbisyong LENI, aired on DZXL, in her capacity as the nation's vice president.
+Since November 8, 2025, she hosts the public service program Oras Ni Mayor, aired on 95.1 Home Radio Naga (formerly DWIZ News FM), in her capacity as the mayor of Naga City, Camarines Sur.